dongaCS/discord-py/README.md

 - dm => sometimes the mods doesnt want to be the one to break the news so we send the bot
 - fight (DONE) => someone wronged you, challenge them to a virtual fight
 - trivia (DONE) => prove you have high IQ
-- roast => sometimes life isn't about food, it's about taking it easy
+- roast (DONE) => sometimes life isn't about food, it's about taking it easy
 - pfp => can't see your friend's image, say less, we zoom in
 - currency system => i want to gamble but with infinite funds